-Low Omega-3 Index levels in this region correlates with a higher risk for disease
+Low Omega-3 Index levels in this region correlate with a higher risk for disease

 Researchers at OmegaQuant, Dr. Bill Harris and Dr. Kristina Jackson, analyzed the Omega-3 Index in 2177 individuals participating in free health screens organized by SNP in 7 cities in this region, Charleston, WV; Indianapolis, IN; Jacksonville, FL; Lexington, KY; Memphis, TN; Oklahoma City, OK; and Toledo, OH.